MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 Multiple aggregation functions can be used in a single summarize operator to produce several computed columns.

-The following query uses the [countif()](kusto/query/countif-aggfunction.md), [dcount()](kusto/query/dcount-aggfunction.md), and [dcountif()](kusto/query/dcountif-aggfunction.md) aggregation functions to find by state:
+The following query uses the [countif()](kusto/query/countif-aggfunction.md), [dcount()](kusto/query/dcount-aggfunction.md), and [dcountif()](kusto/query/dcountif-aggfunction.md) aggregation functions to find:

-1. The number of storms that caused crop damage
+1. The number of storms that caused crop damage by state
-1. The unique number of storm types
+1. The unique number of storm types by state
-1. The unique number of storm types that caused crop damage
+1. The unique number of storm types that caused crop damage by state

 The query then uses the `top` operator to identify the states with the most crop damage from storms.